gtsueng/schema_checker/README.md

 ## Schema checker for DDE-compatibility
+#### Note that as of April, 2022, this repository is no longer needed/useful.
+Many of the issues caused by differences in the strictness of the DDE in validating schemas vs creating them have been addressed.
+This repository remains for archival purposes only.

 The Data Discovery Engine's Schema Playground is very strict when ingesting and displaying schemas, but more flexible when creating them.
 As a result, it is possible to use the Schema Playground to create a schema that would not be viewable in the playground's schema viewer.